 Winner: It’s (livin’) joy for for the Now 34 gang.
 NOW 34 6-5 NOW 96

 Track 12: Louise – ‘Naked’ vs Martin Jensen – ‘Solo Dance’

-The first one to leave Eternal and go solo, Louise’s debut single was quite comical even at the time, being so try-hard ‘grown up’ and ‘sexy’ that it was one of the least sexy things ever recorded.
+The first one to leave Eternal and go solo, Louise’s third single was quite comical even at the time, being so try-hard ‘grown up’ and ‘sexy’ that it was one of the least sexy things ever recorded.
 Listening back though, it’s actually a bit of a tune, albeit sung with less conviction than a corrupt judge.
 ‘Solo Dance’, meanwhile, is every single current tropical house cliché bundled into two minutes and 54 seconds with sub-Robyn lyrics.
 It’s rubbish but it is still a good pop song.
 That’s just how it works.
 But is it enough?
 No.